 Share your grey bathroom ideas

 Most of the grey bathroom ideas we've showcased come from individual styles, so we'd love to hear how you would incorporate grey into your bathroom.
-Tweet us @VictoriaPlumUK using the hashtag #GreyBathroomIdeas
+Tag us on Instagram or X (our handle is @VictoriaPlumUK) using the hashtag #GreyBathroomIdeas